mesibo/python/README.md

 ```
 Mesibo invokes various Listeners for various events.
-For example, when you receive a message, receive an incoming call,etc.
+For example, when you receive a message, receive an incoming call, etc.
 MesiboNotify is a class of listeners that can be invoked to get real-time notification of events.
 You can derive your `MesiboListener` class from the base class `MesiboNotify` like below

 ```python